michael-wall/site-scraper/README.md

 **Introduction**

-- This module can be used to export all of the Private Pages of a Liferay Site to HTML, with a HTML file created per page.
+- This module can be used to export all of the Private Pages of a Liferay Site to HTML.
+The module calls layoutLocalService.getLayouts(siteId, true) to get the list of Private Pages them for each Private Page a HTML file is created per page.
 - The module exposes a custom Gogo shell command: siteCrawler:crawlPrivatePages

 **Usage**